erajasekar/blog/src/documents/2014/10/how-children-succeed.html.md

 Let's delve into some of these characters.

-**Grit:** [Grit][1] is disposition to pursue long term goals with passion and perserverance.
+**Grit:** Grit is disposition to pursue long term goals with passion and perserverance.
 Grit is a noncognitive personality trait based on someone’s ability to persevere despite the presence of many challenges and obstacles to achieve a given goal.
 It is basically an attitude—a personal creed that you can conquer anything if you just put your mind and body to it.

 Gritty people tend to stick to their goals despite numerous setbacks and failures.
 They are the world-class athletes, the entrepreneur who turned a basement operation into a multi-million dollar business, the benevolent philanthropist who donates all his life’s earnings to help the poor, the inventor whose invention saved countless lives.
 The grittiest people are the people that change the world.

 > I’d bet that there isn’t a single highly successful person who hasn’t depended on grit - says **Angela Duckworth**, the foremost researcher on the field of grit study.

-**Delayed Gratification:** [Delayed Gratification](http://en.wikipedia.org/wiki/Delayed_gratification) the ability to resist the temptation for an immediate reward and wait for a later reward.
+**Delayed Gratification:** Delayed Gratification the ability to resist the temptation for an immediate reward and wait for a later reward.
 Generally, delayed gratification is associated with resisting a smaller but more immediate reward in order to receive a larger or more enduring reward later.

 > Delaying gratification is a process of scheduling the pain and pleasure of life in such a way as to enhance the pleasure by meeting and experiencing the pain first and getting it over with - **Peck, M. Scott**, [The Road Less traveled](http://amzn.com/0743243153)